 A Benefit overpayment could happen for a number of reasons including failure to declare a change in your circumstances.
 It is extremely important that you tell us straight away if you have had any changes that you feel could affect your claim.
-Please refer to the Report a Change Affecting Your Council Tax Support or Housing Benefits page for further details.
+Please refer to the Report a change of circumstances affecting your Housing Benefit or Council Tax page for further details.

 We can recover all overpayments under Housing Benefit Regulations unless they are caused by an official error and we could not reasonably expect you to know you were being overpaid.

 All money owed to the Council affects the services we can offer, which is why it is important we recover overpaid Housing Benefit and/or Local Council Tax Support.